 (8) If the person making a statement pursuant to this section objected to making that statement, at the time of making it, on the ground that it might tend to incriminate him, it shall not be admissible in evidence in any prosecution against that person for any offence not being the offence of contravening or failing to comply with the provisions of this section.

-[Section 63 amended by No. 6 of 2002 s.
-96; No. 38 of 2007 s.
+[Section 63 amended by No. 6 of 2002 Sch.
+2 cl.
+6; No. 38 of 2007 s.
 177.]

 64. Duty of police officers etc.